mehran282/off-board-v1/README.md

 ## Database

-The application uses Prisma ORM with PostgreSQL (Neon).
+The application uses Prisma ORM with PostgreSQL (Supabase).
 Make sure the database schema is up to date:

 ```bash
 npx prisma generate